The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 This is the choice of last resort.
 Make every effort to leave the building at the first alarm or other evidence of fire.

 Smoke detectors and pull stations are subject to false alarms such as overcooked popcorn in a microwave oven or a deliberate pull station activation.
-Unless Public Safety has some evidence that a fire actually exists, they must dispatch an officer to the building to determine whether an alarm represents an emergency before calling the fire department.
+Unless Campus Safety has some evidence that a fire actually exists, they must dispatch an officer to the building to determine whether an alarm represents an emergency before calling the fire department.

 SAFETY TIP: When a fire occurs in a large building, valuable response time can be lost because everyone evacuating may assume that someone else called in the fire.
-Upon exiting a building in a fire emergency, call Public Safety unless you know that the call was already made.
+Upon exiting a building in a fire emergency, call Campus Safety unless you know that the call was already made.

 Fight a fire only if it is small and you believe you can put it out without risking your safety.